AdelinaBatereanu/GehtSo/README.md

 ## Limitations

 - I use only free hosting and services, so API calls may be slower or rate-limited.
-For a better experience run the programm locally
+For a better experience run the programm locally.

-- On Render’s free plan, web services spin down after 15 minutes of inactivity; the first request can experience a cold start delay of up to 50 seconds
+- On Render’s free plan, web services spin down after 15 minutes of inactivity; the first request can experience a cold start delay of 50 seconds or more.

-- **No caching or database backend:** Each run fetches fresh data.
+- **Cache is server-local:** Cached results are stored on the server's filesystem in the `cache/` directory.
+The cache is not shared between server instances and the cache may be lost if the server restarts.

 - **Snapshots are stored as files:** Snapshots are saved as files in the `src/snapshots/` directory.
-This provides some persistence, but snapshots are not shared between deployments and may be lost if the server is redeployed or the filesystem is cleared.
+Snapshots are not shared between deployments and may be lost if the server is redeployed or the filesystem is cleared.

 ## Roadmap & Possible Improvements

-- **Add Caching:** Store API responses locally to reduce repeated calls.

 - **Frontend Tests:** Add a test suite for the frontend to ensure UI components work as expected.